-Double Block and Bleed Valve (DBB): Introduction, Working, Benefits, Applications (With PDF)
+Double Block and Bleed Valve (DBB): Introduction, Working, Benefits, Applications

 Double Block and Bleed Valve is a single assembly of two inline block valves and one bleed valve.
-The task of three separate valves is performed by this assembly while saving huge space, installation and maintenance time, weight, and cost.
+The task of three separate valves is performed by this assembly while saving huge space, installation, and maintenance time, weight, and cost.
 The main aim to use a double block and bleed valve system is to ensure that the fluid from upstream and downstream do not reach other components of the system.
 So, engineers can easily bleed off or drain the remaining fluid from the intermediate section and execute maintenance, repair, or replacement work.
 In a double block and bleed system, isolation is achieved both from upstream and downstream flow or pressure.
 The bleed valve is used to drain the cavity created between two block valves.

 An NPS 3/4-inch or 1-inch bleed valve is installed between two block valves for venting or draining as shown in Fig. 1.